Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/_Gaze Electric Tutorial.md

 > [!note] Goal: This guide will walk you through setting up the initial database infrastructure required for the shopfront web application.

+> [!important] Learning Outcome/s:
+> - How to configure a database table
+> - Database terms,
+> - SQL Fundamentals
 ### Step 1: Accessing the Database Manager

 1. Open **PHPMyAdmin** in your browser.